Make this macaroni and cheese up ahead of time and finish it on the campfire. Easy, creamy, and oh so cheesey! Perfect

 It's easy to prep this macaroni and cheese recipe ahead of the camping trip and, because it's cooked on the campfire, it will still have all the great flavor and fun of a true campfire meal.
 Without having to be a hotdog.

 During the summer months, I always keep a stock of the disposable aluminum pans because they are brilliant for campfire cooking!
 For campfire macaroni and cheese I will sometimes make one big ol' batch OR sometimes make mini ones that are personalized for each person.
-It depends completely on my mood and stock of pans.
+It completely depends on my mood and stock of pans.

 Combine your cooled, cooked macaroni with the cheeses, cream, and butter.
 Top with a whole lot of parmesan cheese love and then...

 Butter crackers make macaroni and cheese better!
 Especially after they get toasty and golden from sitting on the fire.

 Let me tell you about the best part of making campfire macaroni and cheese.
 Okay, let's skip the telling and get right to the showing...

 Campfire macaroni and cheese can be a pre-made meal perfect for camping meals!
 You can close that pan up and pop it into the fridge until it's time - a couple of days is fine.
 Pack it up, and take it with you.
 Then put it on your campfire to get melty and delicious.
 Campfire food is the best.
 Everything tastes better after being made outside.

 Campfire Macaroni and Cheese cooking tips: